albertsch8/backlog-analytics/README.md

 2. Export (Windows) or copy query results (Mac) to a csv
 3. Save the csv to the folder containing the notebook you're running

-Note: Step #2 provides data in different formats.
+Note: Whether you export query data to excel (Windows only) or copy and paste the data will alter the data format.
 Be sure to use the correct code depending on method.
-Sample data is in the "sample_data" folder.
+Sample data for each export method is in the "sample_data" folder.